onthebusiness/harelang.org/content/tutorials/introduction.md

 summary: |
   This tutorial will introduce you to the Hare programming language.
 It should take an hour or two to complete.
-If you are already familiar with programming in other languages, it might take even less time — feel free to jump around as you see fit.
+If you are already familiar with programming in other languages, it might take even less time&nbsp;&mdash; feel free to jump around as you see fit.

   After you complete this tutorial, you should move on to the [standard library introduction](/tutorials/stdlib).